rgkannan676/Design-and-Train-Neural-Network-from-Scratch/README.md

 # Design and Train Neural Network from Scratch
-Design a neural network, derive the parameter gradients with respect to loss function and update the parameter weights and update the weight parameters using the gradients without help of inbuilt libraries.
+Design a neural network, derive the parameter gradients with respect to loss function and update the parameter weights and update the weight parameters using the gradients without the help of in-built libraries.

 # Introduction
 In this assignment.
 I am trying to design a neural network, derive the parameter gradients with respect to loss function and update the parameter weights and update the weight parameters using the gradients.